caitlinhaddow/DW-GAN/README.md

+# CH Notes
+File structure for training
+- test_data directory containing clean and hazy directories, and test.txt
+- training_data directory containing clean and hazy directories, and train.txt
+- added train_dataset.py based on file from ITBDehaze
+- check_points (where models saved to during training)

 # DW-GAN: A discrete wavelet transform GAN for NonHomogenous Image Dehazing - NTIRE 2021

 This is the official PyTorch implementation of DW-GAN.